ChorusOne/network-handbook/src/node-software/development-practices.md

 These are nice-to-haves early on in the project, but start to become important when mainnet attracts significant value.
-TODO: Should this go in a different chapter?

 #### Set up a bug bounty program. {.p2}
-You want security researchers to have a viable honest alternative to selling an exploit on the black market.
+You want security researchers to have a viable honest alternative to selling or exploiting a vulnerability.

 #### Set up a responsible disclosure policy. {.p2}
 Clarify to security researchers how they can report discoveries to you,